Keith Gill: In popular culture

 Gill is portrayed by Paul Dano in the 2023 film Dumb Money, which dramatizes the events of the GameStop short squeeze.
-Dano stated that he watched extensive footage of Gill’s online streams and videos in preparation for the role.
+Dano stated that he watched extensive footage of Gill's online streams and videos in preparation for the role.

-The film incorporates online terminology associated with the GameStop phenomenon, such as “tendies,” a slang term referring to chicken tenders and profits in retail trading culture.
-Gill and the short squeeze are also examined in the HBO Max documentary miniseries Gaming Wall Street.
+The film incorporates online terminology associated with the GameStop phenomenon, such as "tendies", a slang term referring to chicken tenders and profits in retail trading culture.
+Gill and the short squeeze are also examined in the HBO Max documentary miniseries Gaming Wall Street and the Netflix docuseries Eat the Rich: The GameStop Saga.